strimzi/strimzi.github.io/_posts/2023-09-15-kafka-producer-client-essentials.md

 3. Import the classes and dependencies that your Kafka client will need into your code.

-4. Tell your client how to find and connect with your Kafka cluster, specifying configuration properties for broker address and port, and, if required, security credentials.
+4. Tell your client how to find and connect with your Kafka cluster, specifying an address and port, and, if required, security credentials.

 5. Create a producer object to subscribe to topics and produce messages to Kafka.

-    > A client can be a Kafka producer and consumer.
+    > A client can be a Kafka producer, and consumer, and admin.

-6. Introduce error handling for connections and communication with your Strimzi-managed Kafka cluster.
+6. Pay attention to error handling.
+It's tricky, but vitally important when connecting and communicating with Kafka.

 ## Creating the Kafka producer client

 Let's get down to creating the producer client.
 Our brief is to create a client that operates asynchronously, and is equipped with basic error-handling capabilities.
-To handle messages, it makes use of Kafka's `Callback` interface.
+The application implements the `Callback` interface, which provides a method for asynchronous handling of request completion in a background thread.

 ### Prerequisites

 To be able to operate, the producer client needs the following in place:

-* Running kafka brokers
+* A running kafka cluster
 * A Kafka topic where it sends messages

 We can specify the connection details and the name of the topic in our client configuration.

+> By default, cluster configuration has `auto.create.topics.enable=true`, which means a topic is automatically created on the first request.

 ### Client constants